Salma Ya Salama (song): Release and reception

-In 1995, Orlando (brother of Dalida, producer and French record label owner) released two completely re-orchestrated versions of the "Salma Ya Salama" in its album release Comme si j'étais là... one in French and the other in an Egyptian version (both offered as a bonus).
+In 1995, Orlando (brother of Dalida, producer and French record label owner) released two completely re-orchestrated versions of the "Salma Ya Salama" in its album release Comme si j'étais là... one in French and the other in an Arabic version (both offered as a bonus).

 The song was remixed again in late 1996 for the Dalida album L'an 2005 and as a CD single.
 This version, released in May 1997, was certified silver having reached the French Top 20 chart.
 A clip was made for the occasion.

 Charts

 Other versions

-The song "Salma Ya Salama" has been performed by other artists, such as Haifa Wehbe, Alabina, Chantal Chamandy, Jean Michel Jarre, Giota Lydia, Ziynet Sali, Krum & Miro, Mika, WAMA and Tiziana Rivale.
-It was also sung by Atilla Taş as "Sallana Sallana" at his debut album, "Kırmızılım" ("My red" in Turkish) in 1998.
+"Salma Ya Salama" has been performed by many other artists, such as Haifa Wehbe, Alabina, Chantal Chamandy, Jean Michel Jarre, Giota Lydia, Ziynet Sali, Krum & Miro, Mika, WAMA and Tiziana Rivale.
+It was also sung by Atilla Taş as "Sallana Sallana" for his debut album Kırmızılım (Turkish for "My red") in 1998.

-A version of it has also been performed by the Greek singer Marinella with the name Pali Berdeftika.
+A version of it has also been performed by the Greek singer Marinella with the name "Pali Berdeftika". it feauted 2003 Hindi film Plan as Pyaar Aaya.